Criminal Justice Reform in the States: Spotlight on Legislatures

 Governor Larry Hogan, a Republican, is pushing a punitive bill that would increase sentences in Maryland, the Baltimore Sun reports, including imposing mandatory minimums for some offenses, and lengthening penalties for others.
 But Democratic leaders have signaled they will not go along with the legislation due to its new mandatory minimums.
 Hogan is now attacking them for endangering public safety.
 “If they don’t pass the bill, people are going to continue to die,” he said.
 Hogan targeted Senator William Smith.
 Indeed, Smith told the Political Report in January that Smith’s abrupt rise to a key committee chairmanship could “shuffle the politics of mass incarceration in Maryland.”

-A bill to restore the right to vote to all citizens who are not in prison died this week in an acrimonious debate in the Democrat-run Senate, as it had in 2019.
+A bill to restore the right to vote to all citizens who are not in prison died this week in an acrimonious debate in Washington State’s Democrat-run Senate, as it had in 2019.
 Washington will continue to disenfranchise people who are in prison and on probation, as well as people who are unable to pay off their court debt; this is a similar rule as Florida’s 2019 law that critics decry as a poll tax, and which suffered a legal setback this month.

 Minnesota has an exceedingly high rate of people on probation (the country’s fifth highest), as the Star Tribune reported in 2017.
 That’s fueled by long terms: Some Minnesotans are sentenced to be on probation for decades; the average length is five and-a half years.
 This is a problem in terms of the massive number of people under supervision, but also because it drives incarceration as people are sentenced to prison over violations of their probation conditions.